Technical security overview

-- Configuration data needed for the brokering and monitoring of the customer’s applications – data is scoped by customer when persisted.
+- Configuration data needed for the brokering and monitoring of the customer’s applications – data is scoped by the customer when persisted.

 - TOTP seeds for each user device – TOTP seeds are scoped by customer, user, and device.

 Audit and Change Control

-Currently Citrix Gateway service does not make auditing and change control logs available to customers.
-Logs are available to Citrix which can be used to audit activities of end-user and administrator.
+Currently the Citrix Gateway Service does not make auditing and change control logs available to customers.
+Logs are available to Citrix which can be used to audit the activities of end-user and administrator.

 The service handles two types of credentials:

-- User credentials: End-user credentials (passwords and authentication tokens) might be made available to Citrix Gateway service to perform the following:
+- User credentials: End-user credentials (passwords and authentication tokens) might be made available to the Citrix Gateway Service to perform the following:

-- Access control - The service uses the user’s identity to determine access to SaaS and Enterprise web applications and other resources.
+- Citrix Secure Private Access - The service uses the user’s identity to determine access to SaaS and Enterprise web applications and other resources.

 - Single sign-on - The service might have access to the user’s password to complete the SSO function to internal web applications using HTTP Basic, NTLM, or forms-based authentication.
 The encryption protocol used for password is TLS unless you specifically configure HTTP Basic authentication.

 - Administrator credentials: Administrators authenticate against Citrix Cloud.
 This generates a one-time signed JSON Web Token (JWT) which gives the administrator access to the management consoles in Citrix Cloud.